 - Wi-Fi connected

 - LCD screen to check the status

-- Uses all-natural ingredients
+- Uses all-natural ingredients in homebrew

 - Brews 2.6 gallons